k17hawk/Web-Crawler-Flipcart-Sentimental-Analysis/README.md

 <img src="https://github.com/roshikdahal/Flipkart-review_sentimentalAnalysis-bert/blob/main/Screenshot%20from%202022-04-21%2017-39-37.png" width="100%"/>

-Beacuse of size of model ,it haven't been uploaded on github
+Beacuse of size of model ,it hasn't been uploaded on github